-For a completely adaptive, zero-configuration approach, we also need to set the timing parameter between probes τ and the fault-detection limit ψ autonomously.
-Although they ultimately depend on the actual cost of probing, we believe that we can set them to fixed values, using a multiple of the expected link latency for τ , based on experience from large-scale simulations on realistic networks that we are currently performing.
+For a completely adaptive, zero-configuration approach, we also need to set the timing parameter between probes $\tau$ and the fault-detection limit $\psi$ autonomously.
+Although they ultimately depend on the actual cost of probing, we believe that we can set them to fixed values, using a multiple of the expected link latency for $\tau$ , based on experience from largescale simulations on realistic networks that we are currently performing.
 Here we will assume that the cost of probing is proportional to the rate of expected link latency.
+In general, the cost is a trade-off between performance (in terms of detected anomalies) and link load.

-The method described above offers several benefits - first of all, it is fully distributed in the sense that each node performs both anomaly detection and fault-localization, using probing operations based on information extracted from local regions while requiring little or no manual configuration.
-As this is done in a distributed manner our approach also scales well with the number of network components are added to the network.
-In addition, our method is easily used in dynamic networks with varying topology caused by so called churning (i.e. addition, removal or replacement of nodes) - without the need of manual configuration in a dynamic network environment, nodes automatically exchange information about themselves and their neighbours to other nodes without having to know anything about the network topology.
-Further, each node is self-adaptive based on local conditions.
-This way information extraction is adapted such that the performance of e.g. probes is optimized for local needs.
+The main benefit of our statistical approach is that the time interval with which a probe is sent and also the number of probes used to reduce the uncertainty of a potential fault are adapted to the measured link latency such that only a minimal set of probes are needed to detect an anomaly.
+This way, the traffic load on the link is minimally affected by probe traffic, compared to ordinary heartbeat monitoring in which probes are sent frequently at fixed time intervals.
+Since probe intervals are determined autonomously for each individual link, the need for manual configuration is significantly reduced while optimal monitoring performance is achieved.
+As both anomaly detection and fault localization are performed in a distributed manner our approach also scales well with the number of network components while adapting to local conditions.
+Our method is easily used in dynamic networks with varying topology caused by so called churning (i.e. addition, removal or replacement of nodes) - without manual configuration, nodes can automatically exchange information about themselves and their neighbours to other nodes without having to know anything about the network topology.
 Finally, network equipment of today already fulfils most of the requirements needed to carry out described operations - the implementation of the protocols above should therefore be relatively easy.

 The algorithm has been implemented in the OMNET++, and we are currently performing tests on large-scale realistic topologies to test the performance of the algorithm.
-Initial results show very fast response time to induced errors both on links and nodes, while the induced traffic is relatively low.
+Initial results show very fast response time to induced errors on both links and nodes, while the induced traffic is relatively low.